magore/hp85disk/README.md

 ___

-## Building Doxygen documentation for the project - optional
+## Building Doxygen documentation for the project - OPTIONAL
   * *aptitude install --with-recommends doxygen doxygen-doc doxygen-gui doxygen-latex*
   * *If you omit this you will have to update the [Makefile](Makefile) to omit the steps*

 ___

-## Notes concerning using the HP85 with the hp85disk emulator
+## Using the hp85disk emulator
-  * Here we focus just on HP85 BASIC command
+  * Here we focus just on HP85 BASIC commands
   * See [hpdisk.cfg](hpdisk/hpdisk.cfg) for configuration settings and setting and documentation.
      * Printer capture is configured currently for my HP54645D scope
        * The following example works for an HP85 attached to the emulator via GPIB bus.